walexy/zoomguy-copy-01/src/pages/index.md

       webinars.
 Various pricing options are available, including a free account that supports unlimited one-to-one meetings.
-Whether you're an entrepreneur, small business owner, board chair, or a member of a large organization, we're happy to help you get up and running with Zoom.
+Whether you're an entrepreneur, small business owner, board chair, or a member of a large organization, we're happy to help you get up and running with Zoom and other platforms.
 Our services include training and consulting on:"
     background: gray
     features:
       - title: Features